DeliceLydia/movie-streaming-app/README.md

 # Description

-This is a movie-streaming app where users can watch they are favorite movies without paying any coin
+This is a movie-streaming app where users can watch they are favorite movie trailers without paying any coin

 ## Built With